rsjay1976/TDS-Project1/README.md

     3. Used google collab to run python note book

-    4. The only change which had to be done in python code was replacement of token
+    4. The only change which had to be done in python code was replacement of user token

-    5. Ran the program which generated the top 100 users in bangalore as csv
+    5. Ran the program which generated the top 100 users in bangalore as csv (this gave only 5-6 users)

+    5.5.
+So step5 raised a doubt and ran the users script with Bengaluru (this gave 20 users)..
+So  overall step 5 + Step 5.5 = 25 users

     6. Ran the second program which used the top100userscsv as input